Product Dogfooding in Software Development: A Quick Guide (+Best Practices)

 Feedback analysis is the next step.

-• Using AI tools to identify patterns in qualitative user feedback and following up with respondents for further insights.
+- Using AI tools to identify patterns in qualitative user feedback and following up with respondents for further insights.
+We’re actually rolling out AI-powered feedback analysis that will do exactly this, so join our beta if you want early access!

-• Applying different analytics tools to obtain specific insights from product usage data, like funnel and paths analysis to identify friction points.
+- Applying different analytics tools to obtain specific insights from product usage data, like funnel and path analysis, to identify friction points.

-Keep testing as you’re implementing improvements to assess the impact of the changes.
+Keep testing as you’re implementing improvements to assess the impact of the changes on your product quality.

 What if you’re not getting any valuable insights?
 Review and adjust your testing protocols.